aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-filtering/_index.md

 ##### **Custom filter with BeginsWith**

-Excel provides custom filters like filter rows which begin with some specific string.
-This feature is available in Aspose.Cells and demonstrated below by filtering the names in the sample file given below.
+Excel provides custom filters that filter rows which begin with a specific string.
+This feature is available in Aspose.Cells and is demonstrated below by filtering the names in the sample file.

 1. [sourseSampleCountryNames.xlsx](sourseSampleCountryNames.xlsx).